LACRIMAL BONE ANATOMY

 • Articulates with maxilla

-• Contributes to nasolacrimal canal formation
+• Contributes to your nasolacrimal canal formation

 BIBLIOGRAPHY